Home

 Peak Summer (June–July)

 June and July represent the absolute peak for wildlife in Iceland.
 Every major species is present and active.
 Puffins are feeding chicks at cliff colonies, humpback whales are breaching in northern bays, seal pups are learning to swim, and the midnight sun provides 24 hours of light for viewing.
-This is the best window for a dedicated wildlife trip, though it is also the busiest and most expensive time to visit.

 Winter Wildlife